Abaychandrasurya/Smart-AgroTech/README.md

-# Smart-Agricultural-Management-System
+# Smart-AgroTech
-To develop a smart farming system that monitors various environmental factors and automates tasks like irrigation and fertilization to optimize crop yields and resource usage.
+To develop a Smart AgroTech system that monitors various environmental factors and automates tasks like irrigation and fertilization to optimize crop yields and resource usage.

 # IoT Project